bhaveshpp/magento-docker-server/README.md

 ## Steps to configure

+- clone this ripository.
-- [x] first change data path for elastic search and mysql
+- [x] Change data path for elastic search and mysql

 `docker-server/services/elasticsearch/docker-compose.yml`